bro-n-bro/cybernode/roadmap.md

 ## Solve problems

-- Standalone indtance for balancing
+- Standalone instance for balancing
 - Standalone instance for monitoring
     - Pull out Prometheus from nodes to separate VPS node
 - Node crash with webscocket erros